MikeData/jsonLdMetaExamples/README.md

 Simple Reference Metadata: title, descripton, keywords etc .... basically any still missing.

-The outstanding issue is going to be deciding on a process/mechanism/tool to capture this missing metadata.
+The outstanding issue is going to be deciding on a process/mechanism/tool to capture the simple reference metadata as there's not really a practical way to automate this.

-## How do I use this?
+## How do I use this script?

 Honestly it's pretty hacky so I'd just use the examples.